trailofbits/indurative/README.md

 ## Indurative

-Indurative lets you treat many Haskell containers as [authenticated](https://www.cs.umd.edu/~mwh/papers/gpads.pdf) data structures.
-You can delegate custody to a third party, then cryptographically verify all reads and writes performed by that third party.
-It works for most common containers.
+Indurative lets you easily build [authenticated](https://www.cs.umd.edu/~mwh/papers/gpads.pdf) data structures from many Haskell containers.
+You can delegate custody to a third party using an authenticated data structure, then cryptographically verify all reads and writes performed by that third party.
+Certificate and binary transparency are example use cases enabled by authenticated data structures that you can build with Indurative.

 This is new, untested cryptographic code.
 Standard warnings apply.